 - The Draw Style for the K, L, M, N Subgraphs can be set to Ignore to not graph them on the chart.
 Any spreadsheet column that is not graphed can be used for background calculations required for your analysis method.

 - A Spreadsheet file contains multiple Sheets, each named Sheet#.
 The Sheet you must enter your formulas on might be different than the Sheet the chart data is copied to.
 Be sure to refer to the Formula Source Sheet Number Input description for clarification on this.

-- By default, when you add the Spreadsheet Study to a chart, then the Sheet # the chart data is copied to, are where your formulas should go unless the Spreadsheet Study was applied to the chart as part of an existing Study Collection.
+- By default, when you add the Spreadsheet Study to a chart, then the Sheet # the chart data is copied to, are where the formulas need to be entered unless the Spreadsheet Study was applied to the chart as part of an existing Study Collection.
 In this case the Sheet# for your formulas may be different.

 - The Number of Rows Input in the Study Settings window sets the number of rows the formula is copied down to.
 For example: if you enter =ID0.SG4@3 + 2 in K3 and the Number of Rows study Input is set to 1000, then it will be copied all the way down to K1002.
 The reference to ID0.SG4@3 will automatically be adjusted for each row.

 - For an understanding of references like ID0.SG4@3, refer to References to Study Subgraph Columns when using the Spreadsheet Study.

 - If you need more formula columns, then you can increase the Number of Formula Columns Input with the Spreadsheet Study.

 - Example Formula: To create a five bar moving average of closing prices on the chart: Enter: =AVERAGE(ID0.SG4@3:ID0.SG4@7) in cell K3.
 Referred to the image below.
 For instructions to enter the formula, refer to

 The range ID0.SG4@3:ID0.SG4@7 is the last 5 closing prices from the chart.